gabeochoa/Cosmos/README.txt

 no known bugs, but I have not idea how sound the socket stuff is, especially ext2 as its practically magic

-To Run:

 #To Compile and Run the Base Program
+mkdir build
+cd build
+cmake ..
 make
-./cms base < notes/test2.txt
+./cms base < ../notes/test2.txt

-#To Run Extention 1
+#To Run Extention 1/2
 ./cms ext1 [port-num]
-#To Run Extention 2
+or
 ./cms ext2 [port-num]

-#In another shell
+In another shell
-cd client
+cd ../client
 make
-./client localhost [port-num] < notes/test2.txt
+./client localhost [port-num] < ../notes/test2.txt

 #Cleanup
-make clean
+cd ..
+rm -rf build

-**Much More Info in README.md**
+**More Info in README.md**